Leadership Training

 Time Commitment

 The success of the Leadership Collaborative depends upon each participant’s commitment to the program’s entire schedule.
-The full program consists of 10 bi-weekly sessions (10 am - 5 pm), totaling approximately 75 program hours.
-Approximately 2 hours per session outside of the bi-weekly sessions will be necessary for individual projects and seminar preparation.
+The full 10-day program consists of a mix of in-person (10am -5pm) and virtual (10am-4pm) sessions, totaling approximately 75 hours.
+Approximately 2 hours per session outside of the cohort meetings will be necessary for individual projects and seminar preparation.

 Attendance Policy

-Due to the intensive nature of the Coro program and the emphasis on team engagement and reflection as a fundamental component of leadership development, 100% participations is expected.
-If an emergency arises that impacts attendance or participation in the Coro program, the participant should contact Coro program coordinator Irene Merry as soon as possible and these instances will be assessed on a case-by-case basis.
+Due to the intensive nature of the Coro program and the emphasis on team engagement and reflection as a fundamental component of leadership development, full participation is expected.
+However, if an emergency or unavoidable conflict arises that impacts attendance or participation in the Coro program, the participant should contact Coro program coordinator Irene Merry as soon as possible and these instances will be assessed on a case-by-case basis.

 Application Materials